Furman head football coach Clay Hendrix announced on Feb. 12 the promotion of Duane Vaughn to the position of defensive coordinator.

-In his six years of work at Furman he played a key role in the development of a pair of highly regarded tight ends, including two-time consensus All-Southern Conference and FCS All-America performer Colin Anderson and all-conference performer Duncan Fletcher.
+In addition to his most recent work with Adrian Hope, Vaughn played a key role in the development of a pair of highly regarded tight ends, including two-time consensus All-Southern Conference and FCS All-America performer Colin Anderson and all-conference performer Duncan Fletcher.

-In 2016 Vaughn directed the play of All-SoCon safety Trey Robinson, a free agent signee of the New York Giants.
+In 2016 Vaughn directed the work of All-SoCon safety Trey Robinson, a free agent signee of the New York Giants, while also overseeing the development of 2017 & '18 All-SoCon honoree Aaquil Annoor.

 A native of Clarksville, Tenn., he played running back and safety at Davidson Academy, twice earning all-state honors.